westonstearns/courses-googlevis-weston/chapter1.md

 - Do not forget to plot your new motion chart.

 *** =hint
-The four arguments you should add are xvar = "GDP", yvar = "Life Expectancy", colorvar = "Country",and sizevar = "Population".
+The four arguments you should add are xvar = "logGDP" to the `gvisMotionChart()` function

 *** =pre_exercise_code
 ```{r}